joeldrapper/action_state/README.md

 # action_state

-ActionState provides a simple DSL for defining model states and allows you to query the state as an ActiveRecord scope on the class and a predicate on the instance.
+ActionState provides a simple DSL for defining Rails model states allowing you to query the state as an ActiveRecord scope on the class and a predicate on the instance.

 For example, the following state definition defines a class scope `Article.published` and an instance predicate `article.published?`.